MediaDeb/MediaDeb/Benchmark.md

 - hdparm measures read performance of the eMMC

+- iperf measures the network connectivity speed over usb (eem seems to be the fastest)

 - If you think some other benchmarking tools are worth running - open an issue at github

 ## How to run the tests on your device